vonderwoman/code-challenges/ml-engineer/README.md

 Feel free to change it if you find a better way to do it.
 See `pipeline.py` for a usage example.

+Please keep in mind that the table is relatively big, and you will need ~150MB of available space to store it locally.

 ## The Challenge

 The challenge is to implement a "pipeline" command that prepares data for model training.